peirick/ZackViewer/README.md

 ## Help

 Use your keyboard keys *PageUp* and *PageDown* to navigate between pages in a multipage TIFF.
-Use your keyboard keys 'Home* and *End* to navigate to the first or last page of a multipage TIFF.
+Use your keyboard keys *Home* and *End* to navigate to the first or last page of a multipage TIFF.

 ## Install WIC-Codecs to get support for more image formats